stitchdata/docs/_integration-schemas/zendesk/users.md

   Stitch's {{ integration.display_name }} integration will replicate any custom fields associated with user records.

-  Replicating these custom fields requires that you be on a Team, Professional, or Enterprise Zendesk plan.
+  **Note**: Replicating these custom fields requires that you be on a Team, Professional, or Enterprise Zendesk plan.

 replication-method: "Key-based Incremental"